Free cookie consent management tool by TermsFeed About Data Sync [Data Fabric]

 • You do not need to enable the database encryption capability offered by Appian Cloud.
 This is an additional layer of protection that can be enabled on top of the out-of-the-box disk encryption provided by Appian Cloud.

 Each record type with data sync enabled can sync up to 4 million rows of data from a source.
+While this is a significant amount of data, very large data sources or growing data sources may require you to adapt your data model so you can access all the data you need.

 Field character limit

 Any field values with more than 4,000 characters will be truncated in Appian.
+While you can use the truncated data throughout your applications, it's a best practice to remove fields that exceed this character limit.

 Unique fields have a lower character limit than standard fields and cannot exceed 765 characters.

-To remove fields that exceed the character limit, deselect them from the field list when configuring the source of the record type.
-In the following example, LONG_DESCRIPTION is a field that can contain more than 4000 characters, so we recommend excluding it from the record type.
+In the following example, LONG_DESCRIPTION is a field that can contain more than 4,000 characters, so it is deselected and will not be included in the record type.

 API limit to sync rows from Salesforce